rsksmart/rif-communications-pubsub-bootnode/README.md

 1. Go back to the `config` folder
 2. Edit the `client.json5` file:
     1. Modify the `key.password` value to your key's password
-    2. Change the `key.privateKeyURLPath` to the config key path `[...]/config/keys/client/ec_key_pkcs8_v2.der`
+    2. Change the `key.privateKeyURLPath` to the config key path `[...]/config/keys/client/ec_key_pkcs8_v2.der` if needed.

 ### Configure the Bootstrap nodes

 In order to access a network, you need to connect to at least one node that's are already in it.
-You can configure these using the the following parameters:
+You can configure these adding the the following properties in client.json5 file:

 ```json5
 {